 Elementary School Challenge

-The Fall 2018 Healthy Futures Challenge runs September 1st through November 30th.
-Registration for the Spring Challenge will begin Monday, December 17th at 8am.
-The Spring Challenge runs February 1st through April 30th.
+Registration for the Spring Challenge is open now!
+The Fall Challenge runs February 1st through April 30th.
 Click here to register.

-To see a list of schools registered for the Fall Challenge, click here.
+To see a list of schools registered for the Spring Challenge, click here.

 How does the Challenge work?
 It’s simple!
 Students who are active for at least 60 minutes a day, 15 days a month, and record their activity on the Healthy Futures Activity Log are awarded fun incentives when their school representative submits the information to Healthy Futures via the online app.

-Click here to learn more about how the challenge works and read the 2018-2019 Healthy Futures Challenge Guide
+Click here to learn more about how the challenge works and read the 2019-2020 Healthy Futures Challenge Guide.

 Click here to download an Elementary Healthy Futures Log.